luisdasilva-contact/Google-Sheets-and-CSVs/README.md

 # Google Sheets and CSV Modules
 A repository for Python modules to manipulate Google Sheets via Google Drive, and CSVs downloaded from Sheets.
+Note that functions that expect a file take a Google Drive file, while those expecting a spreadsheet take a Google Sheets file.

 ### Manipulate Sheets
 manipulate.sheets.py contains functions to perform the following: